yonatan1988eisenberg/ITC_data_mining_project/README.md

 options:

--search_code / -sc : a sting of ints indicating the search page the user whishes to scrape.
+-search_code / -sc : a sting of ints indicating the search page the user whishes to scrape. if the search code is too long the program will use its first n digits.
 If not provided the program will run on manual mode.

 -fetch / -f : int; the number of articles to fetch from the search page. default is 100.
 Can be used only in combination with search_code.